60 mg film-coated tabletsPRESCRIBING INFORMATION

 Seizure: History of seizures or other predisposing factors - Erleada not recommended.
 Discontinue permanently if seizure develops during treatment.
 Risk of seizure may be increased in patients receiving concomitant medicinal products that lower the seizure threshold.

-Ischaemic heart disease: Reported, including events leading to death; monitor for signs and symptoms of ischaemic heart disease, optimise management of cardiovascular risk factors, including hypertension, diabetes, dyslipidaemia.
+Ischaemic heart disease and ischaemic cerebrovascular disorders: Reported, including events leading to death; monitor for signs and symptoms of ischaemic heart disease and ischaemic cerebrovascular disorders, optimise management of risk factors, including hypertension, diabetes, dyslipidaemia.

 Falls and fractures: Reported; evaluate patients for risk before starting Erleada; continue monitoring and manage according to established guidelines, consider use of bone-targeted agents.